Planning and Development Department

 The Development Division works with developers, consultants, residents and the public to ensure that development complies with applicable plans, policies, and codes.
 This includes review of rezoning applications, planned unit developments (PUDs) subdivision plats, annexations, site plan review, sign and zoning enforcement.
 The Division provides the primary staff support for the Cheyenne Planning Commission and Board of Adjustment.

 Planning Division (Long Range Planning and Historic Preservation)

 The Planning Division provides long range planning services, reviews development proposals within the City's nine Historic Districts, implements and manages the greenway system, coordinates future park planning, prepares long range planning documents, manages the Brownfield Revolving Loan Fund, and provides technical planning support to the City.
 The Division is comprised of one Planner II and one Greenway and Parks Planner.
 The Division provides primary support to the Planning Commission, Historic District Commission and the Brownfields Revolving Loan Committee.

 Metropolitan Planning Organization

 The Metropolitan Planning Organization (MPO) is responsible for developing multi-modal transportation policies and coordinating the various federal, state, and local agencies involved in long-range transportation planning and project development.
-The MPO maintians Plan Cheyenne, is involved with all aspects of growth, development and quality-of life improvements for the Cheyenne Area.
+The MPO maintains Plan Cheyenne, is involved with all aspects of growth, development and quality-of life improvements for the Cheyenne Area.
 The geographic area the MPO is involved with is a twenty-year growth area known as the Metropolitan Planning Boundary.
 The MPO is comprised of five staff members, a Director, Senior Engineer/Planner, Transportation Planner II, and a Planning Tech II.
 The MPO is a multi-jurisdictional agency working closely with City and County Planning Staff, Boards, and governing bodies.